Inca aqueducts: Tipón

 This engineering marvel required complex topographical surveying and analysis, not unlike what would be done in a modern building project.
-This project depended on the labor of the Incan citizenry, though no peasant builders would reside within the complex.
+This project depended on the labor of the Inca citizenry, though no peasant builders would reside within the complex.
 The central Inca government levied no taxes on its people, except for labor requirements on construction projects, giving the Inca the human capital to back up their engineering expertise.

 The aesthetic qualities of the Tipón channel system were striking.
-While the principal purpose of the canals was to provide the estate with water and sustain agriculture, Incan engineers also took into account how the water would look flowing through Tipón's many terraces.
+While the principal purpose of the canals was to provide the estate with water and sustain agriculture, Inca engineers also took into account how the water would look flowing through Tipón's many terraces.
 Waterfalls and drops are accompanied by fountains, which may have also held a ceremonial function.

 Pisac

-Also located near Cuzco, around 25km northeast is the Incan royal estate of Pisac.
-There are mass burials situated in the cliffs alongside Pisac, leading experts to believe that the land was considered sacred before Incan improvements were placed there.
-Incan emperor Pachacuti is attributed as the constructor of the estate which is divided into four sectors, all connected through elaborate waterways.
+Also located near Cuzco, around 25km northeast is the Inca royal estate of Pisac.
+There are mass burials situated in the cliffs alongside Pisac, leading experts to believe that the land was considered sacred before Inca improvements were placed there.
+Inca emperor Pachacuti is attributed as the constructor of the estate which is divided into four sectors, all connected through elaborate waterways.
 The water features at Pisac originate from a spring that diverges into two canals which feed the many baths and fountains inhabiting the estate.
 These aquatic features accentuate the sacred stone huacas, emphasizing the moving water and animating these huacas to show dominance over the indigenous people and express ritual purification.
-This relationship consisting of the water, huacas, and ancestry is a theme found at many Incan sites associated with Pachacuti.
+This relationship consisting of the water, huacas, and ancestry is a theme found at many Inca sites associated with Pachacuti.

 Pumpu

 The provincial site of Pumpu which served as an administrative center for Chinchaycocha (Lake Junin), the largest lake that fully inhabits Peru, holds three water features.
-Both an Incan bath and a water holding tank are connected via an open 1 km long canal that runs through the main plaza in the center.
+Both an Inca bath and a water holding tank are connected via an open 1 km long canal that runs through the main plaza in the center.
 The bath is small and located in a housing compound.
 To the west is the holding tank, a rectangular reservoir that is 1 meter deep.
 All water features seem to be exclusive to the housing district that was reserved for elite members of the location.

 Huánaco Pampa

-Another Incan provincial site, Huánaco Pampa was a large settlement centered around a large plaza.
+Another Inca provincial site, Huánaco Pampa was a large settlement centered around a large plaza.
 On the east side, there are baths similar to Pumpu.
 However, Huánaco Pampa also features a pool.
 A series of open and covered canals and channels feed the baths and pool, between these features are large walled-depressions.
 Some of the fine masonries of the area are shown in the water's access points; trapezoid-shaped openings, steps, and niched walls decorate the elaborate hydraulic system.
 The pool, which some have assessed to be a sunken garden, is filled by the draining of a nearby spring.
 The abundant water divided the estimated 3,500 building site built by Topa Inca Yupanqui.